 Heritage Preservation Commission Heritage Preservation Commission

-The mission of the Florence Township Heritage Preservation Commission (HPC) is to protect and preserve the natural beauty, cultural heritage, and historic features of Florence Township designated Historic Districts.
+The mission of the Heritage Preservation Commission (HPC) is to protect and preserve the natural beauty, cultural heritage and historic features of Florence Township's designated Historic Districts.

-The HPC makes recommendations to the Florence Town Board supporting this mission of protecting and preserving the historic and culturally sensitive areas in our beautiful township’s designated historic districts.
-Working with federal, state and local guidelines posted elsewhere on this page, we review permit requests to ensure that properties designated as historic are not destroyed or damaged.
-We also host occasional events focused on the township’s history.
+The HPC makes recommendations to the Florence Town Board supporting this mission.
+Working with federal, state and local guidelines posted elsewhere on this website, we review permit requests to ensure that properties designated as historic and culturally sensitive are not destroyed or damaged.
+We also host occasional events celebrating the township’s history.

 If you live in the Old Frontenac Historic District and plan to modify your property, please use the Design Guideline Resource available in the folder below.
 Please also reference the Florence Township Permit Process & Applications page for information on township and county zoning and building permits.
 Print a copy of the Design Review Application, fill it out, attach the requested drawings, and bring at least three copies to the next HPC meeting.
 You’ll need approval from the HPC and the township’s Planning Commission before you take your request to the Town Board for final approval.

-The Heritage Commission consists of 7 members serving 3 year terms.
-They may be reappointed after a 3 year break.
-They hold their annual meeting in May.
+The Heritage Preservation Commission consists of up to seven members serving three-year terms.
+They may be reappointed after a three-year break.
+The HPC holds its annual meeting in May.
 HPC members can also be reached at florencetownshiphpc@gmail.com.
+There are currently at least two vacant seats.
+Reach out to chair Jeff Bolin at jeffbolin@me.com if interested in joining!

-Do you have a question about completing a HPC Design Review Application for property maintenance?
+Do you have a question about completing a HPC design review application for property maintenance on your home?

 A design review application and COA are required for